 A family friend, who is a psychologist, recommended Rainbows.
 Tatum and Munroe’s father, Lance made the financial decision to get Munroe in.
 “Rainbows is an open door,” said Tatum.
 “I am a strong advocate for Munroe and will fight tooth and nail to get him what he needs to be successful.”
 Tatum says Michelle Croomes, Early Care and Education Coordinator, is always receptive and wants what is best for Munroe.
 “If you don’t get answers, you don’t know how to help your child,” said Tatum.
 “And if you’re not helping them, you’re hurting them.”

 At Rainbows, Munroe learned to spell, read, tell time- everything a Kindergarten student needs to know.
 He graduated from Rainbows’ Pre-Kindergarten program in 2020 and now attends public kindergarten in the mornings.
-In the afternoons, Munroe returns to Rainbows to continue Autism Services and Applied Behavior Analysis (ABA) therapy.
+In the afternoons, Munroe returns to Rainbows to continue Autism therapy services.

 With determination and perseverance, Tatum was able to procure a specialized iPad, Munroe’s Augmentative Speaking Device.
 It has a program on it that helps Munroe communicate.
 Rainbows’ Autism Services team went through extensive training with a speech/language pathologist to learn how to use the program and insure Munroe was getting the maximum benefit.
 Because Munroe is able to spell and read, he can now type out what he wants, needs or feels and his device will speak for him.
 “His “Talker” changed everything,” said Tatum.
 “He is now able to communicate.”